 Fisheries and Aquaculture Sciences - AAS-T

-Upon completion of the AAS-T, students also receive the Fisheries & Aquaculture Techniques Certificate of Completion.
+Upon completion of this AAS-T degree, students will also receive the Fundamentals of Aquatic Science Certificate.

 Employment Information